Flexible Retirement Plan

-- SIPP options - if you invest in our SIPP options you have an even greater choice of investments through our SIPP fund range.
-You can choose from over 1,300 funds through the Cofunds supermarket with our lower cost Fund SIPP (up to 20 funds) or the full range of investments through the Full SIPP.
+- Self-Invested Personal Pension options - if you invest in our SIPP options you have an even greater choice of investments through our SIPP fund range.
+You can choose funds through the Cofunds supermarket with our lower cost Fund SIPP (up to 20 funds) or the full range of investments through the Full SIPP.
 The SIPP option can be switched on or off at any time so you pay only for what you use.

 - Flexi-access Drawdown option - this lets you take an income from your pension fund from age 55 as and when you want to.
 You can also choose how the rest of your fund remains invested.

 Paying into a pension plan attracts tax relief (which is restricted), this is known as the annual allowance.
 You usually pay tax if savings in your pension plan go above the annual allowance.
 When you're ready to take your pension benefits, if all of your benefits exceed a lifetime allowance you may be subject to a tax charge.
 You may also have to pay tax when you start taking an income from your pension.

 Understanding all of the tax rules can be very complicated so we’ve prepared a guide to show how this may affect you.
 Our Questions & Answers document provides information such as: